Chrcastilho/automatedInstall/README.md

 This script installs several programs, updates some Windows settings and will automatically enable some features (OS).

+To use this script, press the right button and click "Run with PowerShell"

 Some references to complement:

 Get-WindowsOptionalFeature